Bioengineering - Program Requirements

 A course of study for each student is tailored to build upon their undergraduate strengths in traditional engineering disciplines and their area of research specialization.
 Courses are selected from the life sciences, engineering, and bioengineering.
 Required courses include BIOE 401, 402 and 403 plus two 500 level courses in bioengineering, six credits in the life sciences (usually including upper division or graduate level physiology) and six credits in technically oriented courses outside bioengineering.
 For students entering the program without a background in engineering or the physical sciences, such as biology or other life science disciplines, up to 24 credits of additional undergraduate engineering courses may be required.
 A thesis is required for the M.S. degree and the student must register for at least six credits of directed thesis research.
 Each student is required to register at least once, as a participant in the Bioengineering Colloquium (BIOE 590) and give a presentation on their research.
 Requirements for the M.S. degree may be completed within one to two years, depending on the individual.

 In collaboration with the College of Medicine at Penn State Hershey Medical Center, the Bioengineering Program offers the opportunity for medical students to pursue a program of study leading to the Ph.D. in Bioengineering.
 Students in the program take the medical school core curriculum during the first two years of study.
 Years 3 to 5 are devoted to completing graduate school requirements and thesis research leading to the Ph.D. in Bioengineering, and years 6 and 7 focus on clinical rotations.
-Application to the MD-Ph.D. program is made by expressing an interest in the dual degree program when applying for admission to the College of Medicine.
+Application to the MD-Ph.D. program is made by expressing an interest in the joint degree program when applying for admission to the College of Medicine.
 Further information may be obtained from the Office of Student Affairs, P.O.
 Box 850, Hershey, PA 17033 or from the Bioengineering Program.